Residencies, Retreats & Opportunities

-- (Letter from publisher (in PDF form) with publication date – as necessary.)
+- (Letter from publisher (in PDF form) with future publication date – as necessary.)

 All creative samples will be given blind readings by a professional writer on the selection panel, as part of the selection process.
 Please ensure that your creative samples do not include your name.

-- A Letter of Intent, saying why you would like to be on the programme, to have given thought to which supports you need, and to express how you could benefit and contribute to collaborative practice with your peers on the scheme. (max.
+- A cover letter of intent, saying why you would like to be on the programme, having given thought to which supports you need and how you could benefit, and expressing how you could contribute to collaborative practice with your peers on the scheme. (max.
 800 words.)

 - Two short samples of no more than 600 words each: one published work; one work-in-progress ensuring that your name is not on them.
 (These will be sent for blind readings.)